embroider-build/embroider/README.md

 - Embroider's own configuration options are subject to change, so you'll need to read the CHANGELOG.md when updating the Embroider packages.

-## V2 Package Spec
+## For Addon Authors

-See [SPEC.md](SPEC.md) for a draft of the new addon publication format we are targeting.
-Addon authors **SHOULD NOT** publish packages to NPM that use this format (yet), because it's still subject to change.
-The spec will eventually become an RFC, and only once that is final is it a good idea to publish using the format.
+The [v2 Addon Format RFC](https://github.com/emberjs/rfcs/pull/507) is the official spec for the packages that Embroider natively handles.
+Addon authors **SHOULD NOT** publish packages to NPM that use this format until the RFC is merged.

+Addon authors should see [ADDON-AUTHOR-GUIDE.md](ADDON-AUTHOR-GUIDE.md) for advice on how to get their addons ready for Embroider.

 ## How to try it